-There’s only one company that sells the most potent form of HMB which is the Free Acid variety a.k.a.
-HMB-FA.
-This single company is Muscletech and the product containing HMBFA is called Clear Muscle.
+There’s only one company that sells the most potent form, the Free Acid form.
+This single company is none other than Muscletech and the product containing pure HMB-FA is called Clear Muscle.
 It ain’t cheap but the results are impressive enough to give it a try.

 Optimum Nutrition is known throughout the bodybuilding community as the gold standard in supplements, not just because of their Gold Standard whey protein but because their entire range is known for consistent quality at affordable pricing points.
 Optimum Nutrition’s HMB is probably the best bang for your buck.